-In Figure \ref{fig:decode-acc}B, we use the same procedure as in Figure \ref{fig:decode-acc}A, but apply the permutation operation to each subtree encoding.
 Interestingly, we observe that the decoding accuracy is sustained at 100\% for longer as we increase the depth of the tree, but decreases sharply after a certain threshold.
 This is in contrast to Figure \ref{fig:decode-acc}A, where the decoding accuracy drops below 100\% earlier, but decays much more gracefully for larger $m$.
 The results suggest that using GHRR to encode data structures can provide a simpler implementation (e.g. without permutation) whose decoding accuracy degrades gracefully as the size of the data structure saturates the representation.

 We hypothesize that this is due to the exclusivity of the permutation operation; i.e. permutation maps a hypervector to a quasi-orthogonal hypervector, making the decoding quality better.
 However, this also leads to faster saturation of the tree encoding, leading to a sharp drop in decoding accuracy.
 On the other hand, the GHRR encoding by itself has a more adjustable range of exclusivity, which, as we will see, is correlated to diagonality, leading to the hypervector having greater memorization capacity \cite{fradyTheorySequenceIndexing2018} albeit for hypervectors that are quasi-orthogonal to a lesser degree.